-Further Leave to Remain (FLR(M)) – Extend Your Stay in the UK as a Partner
+FLR(M) Visa Extension – Further Leave to Remain in the UK (Manchester)

-If you’re in the UK on a Spouse, Civil Partner, or Unmarried Partner visa, you may be eligible to extend your stay through the FLR(M) visa, also known as Further Leave to Remain in the Marriage category.
+If you’re in the UK on a Spouse, Civil Partner, or Unmarried Partner visa, you may be eligible to extend your stay through the FLR(M) visa — Further Leave to Remain in the marriage category.
+At Lexify Solicitors in Manchester, we provide expert support with FLR(M) applications, extensions, and fees.
+Whether you’re renewing your visa, switching from a Fiancé(e) visa, or applying to extend a partner visa in the UK with dependent children, our team ensures a smooth and successful process.

 FLR(M) stands for Further Leave to Remain – Marriage.
 It allows non-UK nationals already in the UK to extend their stay as the partner of someone who is: